 Our work supports families when they face complex needs and challenges -including domestic abuse, substance misuse and mental health issues – and it ranges from intensive family support, specialist therapeutic work, conflict management and relationship support, and advice and wellbeing services.

 For urgent help telephone 0116 295 3060

 This is to support patients who are in a mental health crisis.
 This is a self-referral service telephone line, the caller’s details will be collected and a slot will be booked for a triage via phone contact within two hours.

 Health advice and guidance

 School is vital for children’s education and we know how essential it is for their mental wellbeing to have social interactions with their peers, carers and teachers.
 We also know that time out of school can have a negative impact on children’s learning and academic development.

-Based on the latest scientific evidence schools and settings in Leicester City, Leicestershire and Rutland are open and have arrangements in place to minimise the risk of transmission for all and create a safe environment for your child.
+Schools and settings in Leicester City, Leicestershire and Rutland are open so that your child's education can continue.
+They have arrangements in place to reduce the risk of transmission.

-When cases occur in your child's school and your child is asked to self-isolate this disrupts your child’s education.
-Schools will offer your child remote learning or homework packs.
+If your child's class is required by Public Health to close, schools will offer remote learning or homework packs.
 Please do encourage your child to complete this work so that they can continue to make progress in their learning.
-Do not send your child to other settings or out of school activities if they’ve been asked to self-isolate.

 Children have a lower risk of COVID-19 compared to adults and even when infected, usually only develop a mild infection.
 There is evidence that when children are infected, this is mainly from an adult family member in the household, and not from the education setting.
 There is very little evidence of children being infected by school staff.
 Children are less likely to need to go to hospital with COVID-19, and when they do, they usually need less serious treatment than adults.